 <% end %>

-When displaying a group of checkboxes, you can wrap each of those checkbox fields within another field
+When displaying a group of checkboxes, you can wrap each of those checkbox fields within another field partial, like this:

 <%= render "shared/components/forms/field",